pavanpuli01/money_lend/Readme.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 ✅ 5.
 First Use
 🔹 Click **"Create"** to register
-🔹 Or login with:

-Email: admin@example.com
-Password: admin123
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 ## ⚙️ System Requirements
 | Requirement | Version            |